Muljibhai Madhvani: History

 Muljibhai Madhvani was born to Prabhudasbhai Madhvani and Laduma Madhvani in Ashiyapat in Ranavav Taluka of Porbandar, India on 18 May 1894.
 He was born in a Gujarati Lohana caste.
 Quote: "Probably the success of the most prominent Lohana families in Uganda, Nanji Kalidas Mehta and Sons, M. P. Madhvani and D. K. Hindocha had much influence on Lohana migration from Porbandar and Jamnagar.."
 He studied up to Standard VII, before joining the Lohana Boarding House in Porbander, Bombay Presidency, India.
 He dropped out shortly after Class 1.

 He migrated to Uganda in 1908, two years following his older brother Nanjibhai's East African emigration.
 In 1911, at age 17, he began working for his uncles, Vithaldas and Kalidas, in a retail business in Iganga.
 There he learned about trade and industry.
 Within that same year, his uncles entrusted him with opening up an affiliated store in Kaliro in modern-day Kaliro District.

-The business acumen so impressed his uncles that they later asked him to open another shop in Jinja, where he started to build his first business, Vithaldas Haridas & Company, while continuing to work for his uncles.
-In 1918, his company bought 800 acres of land in Kakira, between Jinja and Iganga, for the purpose of starting a sugar factory.
+The business acumen impressed his uncles enough that they later asked him to open another shop in Jinja, where he started to build his first business, Vithaldas Haridas & Company, while continuing to work for his uncles.
+In 1918, his company bought 800 acres of land in Kakira, between Jinja and Iganga, for starting a sugar factory.
 Muljibhai later became the managing director of Vithaldas Haridas & Company.
 The sugar complex, which is today known as Kakira Sugar Works, opened in 1930.
 Through additional purchases of land, the current company land holdings at Kakira, free to an excess of 9500 ha, by of April 2009.

 Muljibhai's two elder sons, Jayant Madhvani and Manubhai Madhvani, joined him in 1946 to assist in running the business.
 It was during this decade that Muljibhai ventured into textiles and beer.
 Using what was probably the first International Finance Corporation loan to an African country, he set up Mulco Textiles in Jinja.

 By the 1950s, the sugar estate was well established.
 He also acquired Nile Breweries in 1957.
 The brewery was divested to South African Breweries in 2002.